Become Part of the Family

 Each family must first apply for the program.
 The application consists of a written portion that confirms their citizenship, legal status, and local address.
 Additionally, the written exam tests for basic English language understanding (greetings, names, basic verbs, etc.).
 We also conduct an evaluation of their home and confirm they have working hot/cold water, laundry services, functioning electricity, and a warm environment for students.

 Once allowed in the program, we provide families with written guidelines so everything runs smoothly with our students.
 Once a student departs, we receive written and verbal feedback from students on the quality of their experience.
 Yearly, we conduct a re-evaluation to confirm home upkeep and satisfactory facilities.

 Amongst the highest in Latin America, the standard of living in Costa Rica fares well compared to those in highly developed countries.
 Although high, an open mind and pura vida attitude is needed though when moving into a family’s home.
-Homes may not have cable TV, a microwave, or a dishwasher – but don’t forget, a true cultural experience may require certain sacrifices.
+Homes may not have cable TV, a microwave, or a dishwasher – but don’t forget guys, a true cultural experience may require certain sacrifices.
 These sacrifices will broaden your horizons and make you appreciate what you have back home!

-If for any reason you do not feel completely welcome or content with your family, please inform a staff leader so we can make the necessary changes or arrangements.
+Keeping all this in mind, if for any reason you do not feel completely welcome or content with your family, please inform a staff leader so we can make the necessary changes or arrangements.

 Sign up Today

 Live with a local family, improve your Spanish,